good-lly/lowstorage/README.md

 Since version 2.0.0, `lowstorage` has undergone significant changes:

 - **Support for S3 Storages / constructor changes**: The constructor now accepts any S3-compatible configuration instead of being tied to Cloudflare R2.
 Like AWS S3, Cloudflare R2, Minio, Ceph, DigitalOcean Spaces, Google Cloud Storage, etc. (see [S3-compatible storages](#s3-compatible-storages)) instead of using AWS-SDK it utilize S3 via the zero-dependency [`ultralight-s3`](https://github.com/good-lly/ultralight-s3) package.
-- **Avro Schemas**: The constructor now accepts Avro schemas for each collection.
-This allows more flexibility in defining schemas and validation.
-If no schema is provided, it will automatically infer the schema from the data.
-Check out [Avro schema](https://avro.apache.org/docs/current/spec.html) documentation for more details.
+- **Msgpackr encodings**: Data is now encoded using [msgpackr](https://github.com/kriszyp/msgpackr) instead of JSON or Avro schemas.
+This allows for much faster and smaller encodings (15~50% smaller than JSON)

 If you are migrating from version 1.x.x, please review the new constructor parameters and usage examples below.